Recognized Student Organization Food Sales

 4.6.5 All rules and regulations of the Watauga County Health Department applicable to the particular on-campus food sale event must be followed.

 4.6.6 Food safety warning signage must be displayed at any food sale event.
-Such signage is available through the CSIL office.
+Such signage is available through the Campus Activities office.

 4.7 Policy Review

 4.7.1 This policy shall be reviewed annually to determine whether any revisions to the policy are necessary.
-The committee that shall review the policy and recommend any policy changes shall be comprised of representatives from the Office of the Vice Chancellor of Student Development, CSIL, the Department of Student Programs, Appalachian Food Services, Club Council, the Student Government Association, the Panhellenic Association, the Interfraternity Council and a club faculty advisor.
+The committee that shall review the policy and recommend any policy changes shall be comprised of representatives from the Office of the Vice Chancellor of Student Development, Campus Activities, the Department of Student Engagement and Leadership, Appalachian Food Services, and students invited as appropriate.

 5 Additional References